casonbobo/holbertonschool-hack_sprint/README.md

 3. **Challenges:** The maze is filled with obstacles, traps (again, no traps), and dead ends.
 Avoid these obstacles while searching for ingredients to maximize your chances of success.

-4. **Winning:** You win the game when you successfully collect all the breakfast ingredients and navigate back to the starting point.
+4. **Winning:** You win the game when you successfully collect all the breakfast ingredients and navigate back to the door.

 ## Features

-- Engaging maze-based gameplay.
+- Engaging maze-based gameplay (first maze-like game).
-- Variety of breakfast ingredients to collect.
+- Variety of breakfast ingredients to collect (WOW).
 - Challenging obstacles and traps(read above note).
-- Simple and intuitive controls.
+- Simple and intuitive controls, with out all the buttons to confuse your fingers.
 - Addictive and fun experience for players of all ages.

 ## Contributing